ec-jrc/SMDRM/annotators/fires/README.md

 The annotator model uses torch for preprocessing purposes.
 We install the [CPU only wheel](https://download.pytorch.org/whl/torch/) to save resources.

-## Instructions
+## Download

-You need to download the model, then run the Fires API
+You need to download the model, then run the Fires API.

-> :information_source: The following commands are executed from the project root directory

-### Download

 Use this [download link](https://drive.google.com/drive/folders/1QBiJG73kwinsuE0Lr2pqN5WeMnegKhG9?usp=sharing) to get the model binary files from the hosting cloud provider.